'Amtrak Joe' Biden hails plans for big East Coast tunnel fix - NewsBreak

 'Amtrak Joe' Biden hails plans for big East Coast tunnel fix

-Greeted by the cheerful blare of a train horn, President Biden stood Monday before a decrepit rail tunnel that he estimated he's been through 1,000 times — fearing for decades it might collapse .
+BALTIMORE (AP) — Greeted by the cheerful blare of a train horn, President Joe Biden stood Monday before a decrepit rail tunnel that he estimated he’s been through 1,000 times — fearing for decades it might collapse.

 “For years, people talked about fixing this tunnel,” Biden told a crowd in Baltimore.
 “Back in the early ’80′s, I actually walked into the tunnel with some of the construction workers. ...
 This is a 150-year-old tunnel.
 You wonder how in the hell it’s still standing.”

-Note: This story has been corrected to show the current tunnel has 1 tube, not 1 track, and the new tunnel will have 2 tubes, not 2 tracks.